Rules & Regulations

 5. BLIND SCORES: When a team is missing a third or fourth bowler, and it is an unpaid position, the league will provide a blind score of 120 pins plus 80 pins of handicap for the missing bowler.
 It is expected that the team will find their own teammate from among their friends.
 However, after 3 sessions that blind score drops to 110 with the handicap remaining at 80; and after 3 more session drops to 100 with the handicap remaining at 80; and continues at that level until the team places a bowler into that position.

 6a.
-WEEKLY FEES: The TEAM CAPTAIN will be responsible to collect weekly fees of $40.00 each session and bring those funds to the LEAGUE SECRETARY.
-FEES PER TEAM PER SESSION ARE $40.00, REGARDLESS OF THE NUMBER OF TEAM MEMBERS PRESENT.
+WEEKLY FEES: The TEAM CAPTAIN will be responsible to collect weekly fees of $80.00 each session and bring those funds to the LEAGUE ON-SITE TREASURER.
+FEES PER TEAM PER SESSION ARE $80.00, REGARDLESS OF THE NUMBER OF TEAM MEMBERS PRESENT.
 Either an alternate pays fees or the missing team member pays for the missed date.
 NO RAINCHECKS!
 NO EXCEPTIONS!
 A TEAM MAY BE REFUSED PLAY, WITHOUT FULL LEAGUE FEES.
 (We must fulfill league guarantees to the Bowling House or lose our contract.)

 b.
-A $2.00 FEE WILL BE ASSESSED PER BOWLER PER WEEK FOR MISSING OR LATE FEES!
+A $2.50 FEE May BE ASSESSED PER BOWLER PER WEEK FOR MISSING OR LATE FEES!

 d.
-Individual or team scores may be withheld from weekly tallies until missed fees are paid.
-Members who are two sessions delinquent in fees for missed dates will be suspended from league activity.
+Individual or team scores will be withheld from weekly tallies until missed fees are paid.
+Members who are two sessions delinquent in fees for missed dates will be suspended from league activity and their average cannot be used...a blind score fo 120 with 80 pins of handicap will be used.
 Members who are not current on league fees will be excluded from receiving trophies or awards.

 e.
 BOUNCED CHECKS will require full reimbursement by the next league date or the bowler may be barred from participation.
-There will be a $15.00 handling charge per bounced check.
+Because we are non-profit with free checking, banks now charge us a $25.00 handling charge per bounced check.
 If a bowler bounces two checks, the league will no longer accept checks from that individual.

 7a.
 DISMISSAL - Team or Player.
 A player or team may be dismissed from the league for any of the following reasons: